mozachiu/RoboND-DeepLearning-Project/README_03.md

 #### 5. Clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.

+The model was trained with labeled examples only target person and other people, any other object (dog, cat, car, etc.) instead of a human would not work well.
+It is necessary to label different object and train it as new model again.